-- Deactivate the cluster lock volume group. - # vgchange -a n /dev/vglock
+Deactivate the cluster lock volume group.

 The cmapplyconf command creates a binary version of the cluster configuration file and distributes it to all nodes in the cluster.
 This action ensures that the contents of the file are consistent across all nodes.
 Note that the cmapplyconf command does not distribute the ASCII configuration file.